vruusmann/blog/_posts/2014-05-15-jpmml_evaluator_api_prepare_evaluate.md

 }
 ```

 This approach is the most versatile one.
-The variable `userArguments` could be any map-like data structure, including a query interface that fetches data interactively (e.g. prompts the end user).
-The application developer has full control over handling data preparation errors.
+The `userArguments` variable could be any map-like data structure, including a query interface that fetches data interactively (e.g. prompts the end user).
+Application developers have full control over handling data preparation errors.

-Typically, the variable `pmmlArguments` is serializable using Java's serialization mechanism (i.e. the whole object graph implements the `java.io.Serializable` interface).
+Typically, the `pmmlArguments` variable is serializable using Java's serialization mechanism (i.e. the whole object graph implements the `java.io.Serializable` interface).
 This opens up the opportunity of developing distributed applications where data preparation and data evaluation are separated from each other.

-The method `Evaluator#prepare(FieldName, Object)` only deals with single-valued field values.
-A collection-valued field value must be subjected to data preparation element-wise.
-Application developers are advised to employ the utility method `org.jpmml.evaluator.EvaluatorUtil#prepare(Evaluator, FieldName, Object)` when handling a mix of single- and collection-valued field values.
+The `Evaluator#prepare(FieldName, Object)` method only deals with scalar-type field values.
+A Collection-type field value must be subjected to data preparation element-wise.
+Application developers are advised to employ the `org.jpmml.evaluator.EvaluatorUtil#prepare(Evaluator, FieldName, Object)` utility method when handling a mix of scalar- and Collection-type field values.

 ### Option 2: Lazy preparation